shivasiddharth/GassistPi/README.md

 ### **Community: For Non-Issue Help and Interaction** [![Join the chat at https://gitter.im/publiclab/publiclab](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/GassistPi/Lobby/)
 *******************************************************************************************************************************
 ## 28-July-2018 Update:
 **Custom wakeword for Pi Zero boards has been added.
 This update applies to Pi Zero and other non-Armv7 boards.
-Other need not update.
-Non-Armv7 users who want custom hotword, start from scratch.**
+Others need not update.
+Non-Armv7 users who want custom hotword activation, start from scratch.**
 *******************************************************************************************************************************

 # Features (All features are applicable to all Pi boards, unless and otherwise mentioned):